Fortnite: Chapter Two - Tips & Tricks for Mobile07 Nov 2019 5

-Battle royale sensation Fortnite has parachuted onto mobile in all its glory, and its completely conquered both iOS and Android.
-The fact that this is the same game, pretty much feature-for-feature, on a phone is mind-boggling.
+Battle royale sensation Fortnite has has been on mobile for a while now, and it has completely conquered both iOS and Android.
+The fact that this is the same game, pretty much feature-for-feature but on a phone, is mind-boggling.

-If only someone could provide you with some essential Fortnite tips & tricks to help you to stay competitive on your mobile...
+If only someone could provide you with some essential Fortnite: Chapter 2 tips & tricks to help you to stay competitive on your mobile...

 Limit your long-distance fighting